alejandroereyes/gatherer/README.md

     </li>
     <li>When writing initial unit tests for legacy code, use the test to explore the code's behavior.
 Try to write a passing test without changing the code.
       <ul>
-        <li>You might need to create objects and the chain can get unwieldy, it's okay: <b>the goal is to understand what's happening.</b> If the code is unwieldy, let the test stand as a monument to things that need to be changed.</li>
+        <li>You might need to create objects and the chain can get unwieldy, it's okay: <b>the goal is to understand what's happening.
+If the code is unwieldy, let the test stand as a monument to things that need to be changed.</b></li>
       </ul>
     </li>
     <li>Dependency Removal - well done TDD forces individual pieces of the code to be as independent from each other as possible.